Avanade/DevOpsHOL/continuous-integration/README.md

 ![](<media/CI4.png>)

-## III.
+## II.
 Test the CI Trigger in Visual Studio Team Services

 We will now test the **Continuous Integration build (CI)** build we created by changing code in the project with Visual Studio.